Creative Writing BA (Hons)

 30 credits

 Film is a representational medium at both an iconographic and narrative level.
 Through an in-depth analysis of visual and narrative strategies, this module will explore film as a signifying system that creates complex and richly suggestive meanings that mediate our understanding of the wider world through universal mythical and archetypical structures.
-Drawing on approaches pioneered in disciplines as various as literary studies, philosophy, history, and cultural studies, the module aims to demonstrate how films synthesize these ideas in complex and innovative ways.
-Viewing film and visual culture as embedded in society and politics, the course will explore how ideological concepts are embodied in cultural forms, and explore how these forms can also offer counterpoints to dominant ways of thinking through a broad set of approaches to cinematic narratives, ranging across genres and geographies.
+Drawing on approaches pioneered in various disciplines, such as literary studies, philosophy, history, and cultural studies, the module will demonstrate how films synthesise these ideas in complex and innovative ways.
+Viewing film and visual culture as embedded in society and politics, the module will explore how ideological concepts are embodied in cultural forms, and explore how these forms can also offer counterpoints to dominant ways of thinking through a broad set of approaches to cinematic narratives, ranging across genres and geographies.
 It will consider therefore how different regional/national and cultural/industrial circumstances have determined visual traditions across a range of cultural contexts.

 Final year core modules